Aberdare railway station: Proposals and future

+Plans authorised in 2024, to add a second platform as part of the South Wales Metro project, were completed and opened on May 18th 2025 for arrivals, with departures continuing from platform 1.

 Facilities

 Along with other stations on the Merthyr Line, Aberdare has undergone construction work to lengthen the platform.
 This now allows four-car trains to stop at the station.
 The platform also has a staffed ticket counter, which is open six days per week from early morning until mid-afternoon.
 Train running information is offered via CIS displays, a help point and timetable posters.
 Car parking is provided at the station.

 The high level station building is being restored to become a bistro cafe for students, staff and the public, as part of the new Coleg y Cymoedd campus.